J. Nelson Jennings

 This email address is being protected from spambots.
 You need JavaScript enabled to view it.

 J. Nelson Jennings was raised in a U.S.-American Christian home.
 After he completed the M.Div. at Covenant Theological Seminary (St. Louis, MO), in 1986 the Jennings family moved to Japan as church-planting missionaries.
 In 1995 Jennings completed a PhD in Non-Western Christianity through Edinburgh University.
 Jennings taught at Tokyo Christian University (1996-1999) and at Covenant Theological Seminary (1999-2011), then served at the Overseas Ministries Study Center (2011-2015) and with GMI (Global Mapping International, 2016-2017).
 For over six years (2015-2021) Jennings served as Mission Pastor, Consultant, and International Liaison for Onnuri Church, Seoul.
 He has published numerous articles and several books, including Theology in Japan: Takakura Tokutaro (1885-1934) and God the Real Superpower: Rethinking Our Role in Missions.
-Jennings and his wife Kathy have three adult daughters and four grandchildren.
+Jennings and his wife Kathy have three adult daughters and seven grandchildren.

 Enoch Wan